genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 There are two apps that can be used to edit and run a data flow.
 The first one
-you’ll usually see is the Data Flow Editor.
+you will usually see is the Data Flow Editor.
 This app presents a visual
 representation of the pipeline and allows you to choose your sources (usually
 sequencing assays) and reference genome.
 At this stage, no files have been
 created nor initialized.
-When you click on “Run Data Flow” button, this will
+When you click on "Run Data Flow" button, this will
 take you to the Data Flow Runner app and create all the relevant files in an
 uninitialized state.
 On the Data Flow Runner page you can choose whether you
 wish to start initialization of the data flow now, or delay it until later.
 You can also edit the app parameters – by clicking on an app name and on the
-app page going to “Edit parameters”.
+app page going to "Edit parameters".

 Remember, to begin computation, you must initialize all files!

-Also, you can create

 Public data flows
 ~~~~~~~~~~~~~~~~~